neveratdennys/PostgreSQLMigration/README.md

 	- replace .nodes() calls with relavent structure (still requires some manual work after replacement)
 	- replace contains() function to ts_vector() @@ ts_query() structure
 	- add ON true after INNER/LEFT JOIN LATERAL to complete OUTER/CROSS APPLY conversion
+	- replace dynamic SQL variable usage with corresponding $n (this requires the EXECUTE statements to be preformatted, can be completed with simple regex before running this program)
 	- find and replace simple relavent strings
 - Tools:
 	- split sql dumps to single files,